aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Again, "separation of concerns" is not just about the code and services and classes (and MRs).
 Your commits should be separated in their concerns too.

-Try to describe what you did in a commit in 1 concise line.
+Try to describe what you did in a commit in one concise line.
 If you can't, then it probably means something should be separated into another commit.
 The same is true about the MR title.
-If you can't describe in 1 concise line what you did in your MR, most probably it is a sign that some part of it could be separated into another task/MR.
+If you can't describe in one concise line what you did in your MR, most probably it is a sign that some part of it could be separated into another task/MR.

 ## 📋 Write a description for the MR {#description-for-the-mr}